djefrey/ColorwheelDocs/src/content/docs/Reference/Attributes/overview.md

     order: 1
 ---

 **Attributes** are per-vertex data.
-Base values are encoded in the mesh and computed per-instance using the material's vertex and fog shaders.
+Base values are encoded in the mesh and processed per-instance using the instance shader and the material's vertex shader.

 ### In/outs